 - has done the work to get certified in a reputable coaching program

 - guides you through the transformation you are seeking—you’re in the driver’s seat

-- can see your individuality and personalizes the session(s) to your style, pace, and goals
+- can see your individuality and personalizes the session(s) to you and your goals

-- supports you through the challenges of change by holding you accountable for your intentions and ongoing progress
+- supports you through the challenges of change by holding you accountable to your intentions and ongoing progress

 - works on your behalf to distill information and present it in a way that works for you

 - will be an accelerator in the achievement of your desired changes